California Medical Facility

-California Medical Facility (CMF) is a male-only state prison medical facility located in the city of Vacaville, Solano County, California.
+California Medical Facility (CMF) is a male-only state prison medical facility located in the city of Vacaville in Solano County, California.
 It is older than California State Prison, Solano, the other state prison in Vacaville.

 Facilities

 CMF's facilities include Level I ("Open dormitories without a secure perimeter") housing, Level II ("Open dormitories with secure perimeter fences and armed coverage") housing, Level III and IV ("Individual cells, fenced perimeters and armed coverage") housing.

 With a "general acute care hospital, correctional treatment center (CTC), licensed elderly care unit, in-patient and out-patient psychiatric facilities, a hospice unit for terminally ill inmates, housing and treatment for inmates identified with AIDS/HIV, general population, and other special inmate housing," it is known as "the [California] prison system's health care flagship" and "has many of its best clinical programs."
 CMF has the largest hospital among California prisons.
-Furthermore, "the Department of State Hospitals operates a licensed, acute care psychiatric hospital within CMF."

 In 2005, CMF had 506 medical staff positions (many of which were not filled) and a health care budget of $72.3 million.
 As of Fiscal Year 2006/2007, CMF had a total of 1,853 staff and an annual budget of $180 million.
 As of September 2007, it had a design capacity of 2,179 but a total institution population of 3,047, for an occupancy rate of 139.9 percent.

 As of April 30, 2020, CMF was incarcerating people at 101.5% of its design capacity, with 2,396 occupants.